Trivaxy/leibniz-lang/README.md

 - `clock(x)` where `x` is any real number.
 Returns the total time elapsed in seconds since the Leibniz script began executing, subtracted by `x`

 # Todo
+Leibniz still has a lot to be done.
-- Implement the rest of Leibniz types, such as matrices, imaginary numbers and so on
+- Implement the rest of Leibniz types, plus the ability to create custom types
 - Make the interpreter optimize Leibniz code
 - Work on the Leibniz standard library
 - Make it possible to create graphical interactions using Leibniz